 What more can you do for your loved one?

 In addition to the above, you can do a lot to help your loved one reduce the risk of hospitalization by reducing the potential for exacerbations.

-Ensure your loved one has all the medications they need and know how to take them as prescribed
+Ensure your loved one has all the medications they need and knows how to take them as prescribed

-Encourage your loved one to speak openly with you, their primary care provider, and pulmonologist
+Encourage your loved one to speak openly with you, their primary care provider, and the pulmonologist